fieldtrip/website/reference/ft_compute_leadfield.md

  electrodes.

- The supported forward solutions for MEG are single sphere (Cuffin and Cohen, 1977) multiple spheres with one sphere per channel (Huang et al, 1999) realistic single shell using superposition of basis functions (Nolte, 2003) leadfield interpolation using a precomputed grid boundary element method (BEM)
+ The supported forward solutions for MEG are infinite homogenous medium single sphere (Cuffin and Cohen, 1977) multiple spheres with one sphere per channel (Huang et al, 1999) realistic single shell using superposition of basis functions (Nolte, 2003) leadfield interpolation using a precomputed sourcemodel boundary element method (BEM)

- The supported forward solutions for EEG are single sphere multiple concentric spheres (up to 4 spheres) leadfield interpolation using a precomputed grid boundary element method (BEM)
+ The supported forward solutions for EEG are infinite homogenous medium infinite halfspace homogenous medium single sphere multiple concentric spheres (up to 4 spheres) leadfield interpolation using a precomputed sourcemodel boundary element method (BEM)

  See also FT_PREPARE_VOL_SENS, FT_HEADMODEL_ASA, FT_HEADMODEL_BEMCP,